chasberry/orgmode-accessories/ravel-org.md

 ### what ravel does

-`ravel` allows exporting `*.org` files or subtrees in them to several reproducible research formats: `brew`, `Sweave`, and `knitr`.
+`ravel` allows exporting `*.org` files or subtrees in them to several reproducible research formats: `brew`, `Sweave`, and several `knitr` formats (brew, Rnw, Rmd, and Rhtml).

+With `ox-ravel-el` loaded and the point in a `*.org` buffer,

+    M-x org-export-dispatch RET

+will pop up a menu of choices.
+Among these are keys to allow export to one of the formats supported by `ravel`.
+Alternatively, the user can execute elisp code using the `org-export-to-file` and `org-export-to-buffer` functions.

-It does this by exporting the file or subtree in a suitable format (currently LaTeX or HTML), but with differences from the usual export mechanism in which the source code (aka src blocks) are evaluated by orgmode's Babel engine and (optionally) code and/or results are passed to the exporter.
+`ravel` exports the file or subtree in a suitable format (currently LaTeX, HTML, or Markdown), but with differences from the usual export mechanism in which the source code (aka src blocks) are evaluated by orgmode's Babel engine and (optionally) code and/or results are passed to the exporter.

 Before the document is parsed, Babel is run.
 However, R scr blocks are not evaluated.
 Instead they are passed on to the exporter as is except